Sam-3-git/Configuration-Manager-PS/README.md

 ## Get Update Source Files <a name = "#Get_Update_Source_Files"></a>
 [Get-UpdateSourceFile](https://github.com/Sam-3-git/Configuration-Manager-PS-Scripts/blob/main/Scripts/Get-UpdateSourceFile.ps1) - Code

 Script used to obtain software update source binaries.
-This script will pull the meta data microsoft download location present in Config Man per target software update.
+This script will query config man to pull microsoft download locations per target software update.
 There is the option to download to a source directory or create a download script which can be run on any internet connected system.
 Creates the following directory structure in the root of where script is run:
 - \GetUpdateSourceFiles (contains log files and any generated scripts)
     - \SourcedFiles (contains sourced update binaries. point to this folder when downloading an update from within the config man console.)